How to change the water filter on a Kenwood fridge, step by step

 Always refer to your refrigerator’s user manual or the manufacturer’s website for the most accurate and up-to-date information.

-Kenwood Refrigerator Model | Compatible Water Filter Model
+Kenmore Refrigerator Model | Compatible Water Filter Model

-This table shows a selection of Kenwood refrigerator models and their compatible water filter models.
+This table shows a selection of Kenmore refrigerator models and their compatible water filter models.
 Please be aware that this information might change over time, and the most accurate information can be found in your refrigerator’s user manual or on the manufacturer’s website.
 Always double-check the compatibility before purchasing a replacement water filter.

 Conclusion:

-Changing the water filter on your Kenwood fridge is a simple yet essential refrigerator maintenance task to ensure clean, fresh-tasting water for you and your family.
+Changing the water filter on your Kenmore fridge is a simple yet essential refrigerator maintenance task to ensure clean, fresh-tasting water for you and your family.
 By following the steps outlined in this article, you can easily change your refrigerator’s water filter and maintain optimal performance.
 Remember to change the filter every six months or as recommended by the manufacturer to keep your water and ice clean and fresh.